peopledoc/mlvtools-tutorial/tutorial/pipeline_features.md

-It is also in view to explore how the pipeline repro feature works:
+Following features will be demonstrated:
-- with the cache
+- reproducing a pipeline using the cache
-- without the cache
+- reproducing a pipeline without the cache
-- modifying input and running the whole pipeline
+- modifying input and run the whole pipeline
-- modifying input and running a sub-pipeline
+- modifying input and run a sub-pipeline
 - modifying the code
 - modifying an hyperparameter